jbradley2003/FCF-Calc/README.md

 Author: James Bradley

-FCF-Calc serves to visualize vibronic (vibrational-electronic) progressions as this was needed during spectroscopy research in the [Varberg Lab](https://www.varberglab.com/).
+FCF-Calc serves to visualize vibronic (vibrational-electronic) progressions for spectroscopy research in the [Varberg Lab](https://www.varberglab.com/).

 # Inspiration and Theory